celery/celery/docs/userguide/signals.rst

 Provides arguments:

 * terminated
-    :const:`True` if the task was terminated.
+    Set to :const:`True` if the task was terminated.

-* signal
+* signum
     Signal number used to terminate the task.
 If this is :const:`None` and terminated is :const:`True` then :sig:`TERM` should be assumed.

+* expired
+  Set to :const:`True` if the task expired.

 Worker Signals
 --------------